Stonelinks/stonelinks.github.io/pages/projects/stoolbotics/use.md

 ### Skew mode

 Skew mode allows you to rapidly adjust where the camera is positioned in the simulation as well as adjust the timestep.
-To enter skew mode, just type <code>skew</code>.
+To enter skew mode, just type `skew`.
 From there you can use the arrow keys to translate the camera up or down, use 'f' and 'd' to speed up or slow down the simulation, and finally 'j' and 'k' to zoom in and out.
 While in skew mode, none of the other commands work, so to exit you need to type 't'.
 Its hard to show a picture of skew mode in action.

 ### Set